jay-hankins/jhankins.dev/content/blog/2019/static-blogging-with-gatsby-on-github-pages/index.md

 An RSS feed is also in the works.
 It works out of the box with this blog starter, but I want to make a couple modifications before enabling it on my site.
 I'll also add tag pages and probably per-post themes at some point.
 And... serverless functions?
 Let's see.
 I'm excited.
-JS and the web is dope!
+JS and the web are dope!

 On the dev side, I need to integrate ESLint and Prettier and VS Code so that files get cleaned up as I make edits.
 I also want to set up CI/CD and stop